 I’ve written about the looming conundrum addressing this limit presents for years, but we may just now be ready to confront the challenge.
 As a physician it is a challenge that touches especially close to home.
 It applies equally whatever a county’s approach to health care delivery.
 The health care delivery crisis is not just a U.S. crisis.
 In time it will confront even the countries that now have the most enlightened of policies.

 Health care expenditures are spiraling uncontrollably—for everyone.
 Over the last decade, health care costs have increased at five times the rate of inflation.
 And there is no natural end in sight.
 While inefficiencies and excesses play a role, in the end, escalating costs are a product primarily of modern medicine’s great success.
 Early innovations—like sterile technique and penicillin—were relatively cheap.
-More recent advances—sophisticated diagnostic procedures, exotic new medications, transplant surgeries, and more—are increasingly expensive and promise only to get more so.
+More recent advances—sophisticated diagnostic procedures, exotic new medications, transplant surgeries for conditions, and more—are increasingly expensive and promise only to get more so.

 Escalating costs clearly can’t continue indefinitely.
 Increasingly they will threaten not just medical care, but the health of economies.
 But containing costs will require more that just austerity.
 Unless we are willing to spend an ever-expanding percentage of national resources on health, we have no choice but to restrict health care spending.
 Ultimately, this means in some way limiting available medical services—or, if we wish to be more blunt and provocative in our language, it means that we must in some way ration care.
 Initially this would involve restricting treatments of questionable efficacy — which we are already beginning to do.
 But eventually it would need to involve restricting care that could be effective, but which is simply beyond what we can afford.